weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 1. You should still be logged into LON-EX1 from the prior task; if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.

-2. In your Internet Explorer browser, you should still have the **Microsoft 365 admin center** open from the prior task; if so, select that tab now.
+2. In your Edge browserbrowser, you should still have the **Microsoft 365 admin center** open from the prior task; if so, select that tab now.
 If you closed your browser session or the **Microsoft 365 admin center** tab, perform the steps necessary to navigate to the admin center.

 3. In the **Microsoft 365 admin center**, in the left-hand navigation bar, select **Show All** (if necessary) to display all the navigation menu options, and then under the **Admin centers** section, select **Compliance.**